Sheida-Ebrahimi/food-prices-analysis/README.md

 # food-prices-analysis
-An analysis of GDP and inflation rates on the past decade over Iran food prices.
+An analysis of effects of GDP and inflation rates on the past decade over Iran food prices.